deng-ai-lab/FADformer/README.md

 2024/11/12 Update: You can now find the official publication of Springer here, including supple materials: https://link.springer.com/chapter/10.1007/978-3-031-72940-9_14

+2024/12/04 Update: Now you can cite our work through Google Scholar or BibTeX provided in the readme.
+If you are interested in our work, please actively cite it, we will be grateful.

 ## Authors

 - Ning Gao